 Quantification of promoter transcription activity by reporter gene analysis

-The QMBC now offers instrumentation to monitor Luciferase reporter gene activity for transient transfection assays or for assays from transgenic mice carrying appropriate reporter genes.
-Assays can be read singly in a Turner Model TD-20e Luminometer or multiple-plate samples can be read in a Tecan Safire2 multiplate reader.
-Both instruments are capable of reading firefly and Renilla Luciferase for the Duo-Glo gene reporter system.
+The QMBC offers instrumentation to monitor Luciferase reporter gene activity for transient transfection assays or for assays from transgenic mice carrying appropriate reporter genes.
+Assays are read in a Biotek Neo2 multiplate reader that is capable of reading firefly and Renilla Luciferase for the Duo-Glo gene reporter system from Promega.
 Users are expected to provide plates, tubes and reagents for use in the machines.

 For questions regarding Quantitative Molecular Biology services, please contact: